MohidFarhan/MohidFarhan.github.io/_posts/2025-8-30-Measuring-the-universe.md

 ## Cosmological Redshift

 3 billion LY is almost a quarter of the observable universe.
 There's more than 3 quarters STILL left, which makes us realize the utter scale of the universe we are a part of.
 There are no events bright enough for us to reliably determine M and latch onto the distance modulus formula, so is this it?
 The answer is a resounding no thanks to the final boss: cosmological redshift.
 In this method, astronomers rely on the expansion of space itself to determine distances using redshift.
-As light travels through expanding space, its wavelength stretches — this effect is called redshift, denoted by $z$.
+As light travels through expanding space, its wavelength stretches.
+This effect is called redshift, denoted by z.

 The farther away a galaxy is, the more its light is redshifted.
 This relationship was first discovered by Edwin Hubble in 1929.
-For small redshifts ($z \ll 1$), the velocity at which a galaxy appears to be receding is:
+For small redshifts ( $z\geq1$ ), the velocity at which a galaxy appears to be receding is:

 $$
 v = H_0 d
 $$

-where $v$ is the recession velocity, $H_0$ is the Hubble constant (units: km/s/Mpc), and $d$ is the distance to the object in megaparsecs (Mpc).
+where v is the recession velocity, $H_0$ is the Hubble constant (units: km/s/Mpc), and d is the distance to the object in megaparsecs (Mpc).

 Solving for distance: